nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     1. Force close the app using Task Manager.

    1. Re-launch another instance of the application.
-       Expected: Changes made is saved.
+       Expected: Changes made are saved.

 ### Adding a buyer